Joanna Adamek Kalinowska

-Joanna had been living with her in-laws and in 1960 travelled with Bob (then 3½) and Mark (then 2½) to Durban, where Krzysztof Piotr (Peter) and Anna Maria were born.
+Joanna had been living with her in-laws and in 1960 travelled with her sons, then 3½ and 2½, to Durban, where Krzysztof Piotr (Peter) and Anna Maria were born.

 “If it wasn’t for the political situation perhaps we would have stayed longer in South Africa because he loved the climate and he loved the job and the children loved it too.
 I didn’t like it.
 For me it was too hot in summer.”

-In 1973 Tadeusz again left Joanna and the children—to investigate advertisements for his trade in New Zealand and Australia.
-Tadeusz chose New Zealand and Joanna arrived in Auckland with three of her children.
-Mark remained in South Africa to finish his university entrance exams.
+In 1973, Tadeusz again left Joanna and the children—to investigate advertisements for his trade in New Zealand and Australia.
+Tadeusz chose New Zealand and Joanna arrived in Auckland with three children.

 “I thought New Zealand was paradise because it was so green and so beautiful and not hot.
 We arrived on 21st December 1973, and it was a beautiful summer that year.
 I was still wearing a thin summer dress in May.
 Normally in May it’s getting cold in South Africa and here I still had on a summer dress.”

-Tadeusz and Joanna bought a little shop, a dairy, in Mount Eden Road.
-They lived in the two bedrooms at the back until they found a villa in Fairview Road for $34,000.
+Tadeusz and Joanna bought a little shop, Windmill Dairy, in Mount Eden Road, which Joanna ran with Tadeusz’s help after work and at the weekends.
+The family lived in the two bedrooms at the back until they found a villa in Fairview Road for $34,000.

 “My daughter was only seven when she went to school here in Mount Eden.
 She had a hard time because she was from South Africa.
 She used to come crying from school because she couldn’t make any friends.
 Gradually she managed but people from South Africa weren’t welcome here.